sanchan-gh/Image-Comparison-in-Browser/README.md

 # Advanced Use

-You can drag and drop images directly from your browser as well.
-But it is not always possible to read exif and pixel data, because not all domains allow CORS.
-For example twitter.com allows reading out data from images.
+You can drag and drop images directly from your browser as well, but it is not always possible to read exif and pixel data, because not all domains allow CORS.
+This can be worked around by downloading this tool and using it locally.
+You can do so by clicking "Code", "Download ZIP", extracting it and opening the index.html.

 It is also possible to use arguments in the link to directly load a URL after the page is loaded.
 For example https://sanchan-gh.github.io/Image-Comparison-in-Browser/index.html?sid1=5981914 will load an image with the post id 5981914 from chan.sankakucomplex.com.
 Following arguments can be used: